open-estuary/estuary/doc/Deploy_Manual.4D02.md

  Because this dtb file is important to this D02 boards, firstly you must flash this DTB file into spiflash before any methods of bringing up systerm.

- We will often do some commands in "EFI internal shell" mode and "Embedded Boot Loader(EBL)" mode, about how to enter two modes and how to switch between them, please refer to [UEFI_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/UEFI_Manual.4D02.md).
+ We will often do some commands in "EFI internal shell" mode and "Embedded Boot Loader(EBL)" mode, about how to enter two modes and how to switch between them, please refer to [UEFI_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/UEFI_Manual.4D02.md) "Upgarde UEFI" chapter.

 1. IP address config at "EFI Internal Shell" mode(Optional, you can ignore this step if DHCP works well)